BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2022-09-26-3d-model-viewer.md

 ## Background

-Since modern computer systems allowed it, BGS geologists have captured their understanding of the subsurface in (3D representations)[https://www.bgs.ac.uk/geology-projects/geology-3d/] of the different rocks deposited in layers over deep geological time, and the folds, faults and intrusions that have modified those layers.
+Since modern computer systems allowed it, BGS geologists have captured their understanding of the subsurface in [3D representations](https://www.bgs.ac.uk/geology-projects/geology-3d/) of the different rocks deposited in layers over deep geological time, and the folds, faults and intrusions that have modified those layers.
 Desktop software packages allow experts full interaction with the 3D model, but until recently they were difficult to share to non-expert users within a web browser.
 BGS developed a bespoke solution to this - the 3d geological model viewer - as a companion to development of the BGS Groundhog model building software.

 The 3d model viewer software was released in 2012, and originally branded "Groundhog Web".
-It was used within the recently retired (BGS Geology of Britain viewer)[https://www.bgs.ac.uk/map-viewers/geology-of-britain-viewer/] to display small demonstrator and public-interest models of classic geology areas such as Isle of Wight and Ingleborough.
+It was used within the recently retired [BGS Geology of Britain viewer](https://www.bgs.ac.uk/map-viewers/geology-of-britain-viewer/) to display small demonstrator and public-interest models of classic geology areas such as Isle of Wight and Ingleborough.
 In 2014 a pay-per-view version was released to provide access to the new large high resolution London and Thames Valley model and a few other models in other parts of the UK.

-In 2021 the decision was taken to remove the paywall and provide free access to the models for London, Glasgow and Cardiff - the largest cities in England, Scotland and Wales and the latter also being sites related to our (UKGEOS geothermal energy research)[https://ukgeos.ac.uk/].
-The models are now accessed from a new the Urban Interactive Models data layer in our comprehensive data index the (GeoIndex map viewer)[https://www.bgs.ac.uk/map-viewers/geoindex-onshore/].
+In 2021 the decision was taken to remove the paywall and provide free access to the models for London, Glasgow and Cardiff - the largest cities in England, Scotland and Wales and the latter also being sites related to our [UKGEOS geothermal energy research](https://ukgeos.ac.uk/).
+The models are now accessed from a new "Urban Interactive Models" data layer in our comprehensive spatial data viewer, [GeoIndex](https://www.bgs.ac.uk/map-viewers/geoindex-onshore/).

 ## Model development

-The geological models were generally developed in (GSI3D)[https://en.wikipedia.org/wiki/GSI3D] or latterly (BGS Groundhog)[https://www.bgs.ac.uk/technologies/software/groundhog/] desktop software, and exported from there as a series of 2D regular ASCII grids representing the base of each rock layer.
+The geological models were generally developed in [GSI3D](https://en.wikipedia.org/wiki/GSI3D) or latterly [BGS Groundhog](https://www.bgs.ac.uk/technologies/software/groundhog/) desktop software, and exported from there as a series of 2D regular ASCII grids representing the base of each rock layer.
 A grid representing the ground surface (DTM, Digital Terrain Model) is also required for the 3D model viewer.

 ## Model data preparation